 Hysterosalpingography can detect some structural disorders that can block the fallopian tubes.
 However, in about 15% of cases, hysterosalpingography indicates that the fallopian tubes are blocked when they are not—called a false-positive result.

-After hysterosalpingography, fertility in young women appears to be slightly improved even if the results are normal, possibly because the procedure temporarily widens (dilates) the tubes or clears the tubes of mucus.
+After hysterosalpingography, fertility in young women appears to be slightly improved if the results are normal, possibly because the procedure temporarily widens (dilates) the tubes or clears the tubes of mucus and debris.
 Doctors may wait to see if young women become pregnant after this procedure before additional tests of fallopian tube function are done.

 Sonohysterography is sometimes used to detect and/or to further evaluate problems with the fallopian tubes and other abnormalities in the pelvis.